paulzay/paulzay/README.md

 My areas of interest are:

 - Full Stack Software Development
-- Mobile Development with Flutter
+- Mobile Development with Flutter & React Native

 **Languages I use**